 N is for Networking.
 It’s important to involve others inside and outside the organization with the expertise that the organization requires.
 While communication simply spreads the word about the achievements and accomplishments of the organization, networking personally reaches out to others, starting with the people who are closest to us.
 It’s not only “Who do you know” sessions that are typical with sales lead groups, it’s “Who do you know who can help us achieve the objectives set forth in our plans so that we can attain our goals?”
 Networking could require a phone call, a home visit, or meeting with a business owner at their place of business, and (gasp) not being present at the school!
 Our kids network too, evidenced by students encouraging their friends to be involved in activities, or, even remain in the school because of the relationship they’ve established and cultivated.

 G is for Gifts and Grants.
 From a small donation from a school alumnus to a major gift from a corporation, we must always offer “Thanks” for the gifts given to us.
 It is incumbent upon us to share evidence that gifts are making a difference in the lives of our students, too!
 Grants are major projects, crafted and detailed so a corporation or foundation can provide substantial funding of a pre-determined project, initiative or innovation.
 If a grant is awarded, not only thanks and evidence is necessary, but periodic status updates must be reported back to the awarding entity to ensure compliance with the stipulations of the award.
 Usually, if the project can’t be completed due to lack of additional funding, time constraints, declining enrollment or a change in administration, the awarding entity may request that their contribution be returned, even though it helped to fund the initial work…which could lead a nice hole on your school’s balance sheet.

 E is for Energize and Educate.
 As Stephen R. Covey calls it, “Sharpening the Saw.”
 If a person doing development work does not continually energize and educate themselves, they will burn out, and fast!
 If members of the organization are not energized and educated about development, it will take a back seat to other activities of the organization.
 If development is put on the back burner after it’s begun, there is a good chance that change which has been initiated will not continue, and fundraising suggestions will once again choke any progress made in building a Development mindset.
 Going back to the way something was done before is regression – not advancement.

 A couple of months ago, I mentioned that Development is constantly changing, and now I use a 9 letter acronym to describe the functions a Development Director must be aware of.
-If we add three more elements to the mix, namely, Associations, List Management and Rest, and rearrange the letters, CHANGE becomes ARCHANGEL.
+If we add three more elements to the mix, namely, Associations, List Management and Rest, CHANGE becomes ARCHANGEL.
 CHANGE is still intact in the middle of the word, but “A” for Appeals is in the direct center of the work, meaning it’s a the heart of any development campaign.
 “A” for Associations is first, because, more often than not, the Advancement or Development Director may be the lone wolf (or cheerleader, depending upon your perspective), and needs to associate people who provide collegiality along the journey.
 Then comes “R” for Rest.
-If you’re a Development Director and you don’t do that, you’ll quickly discover how fast burnout can happen.
-“H” is still for Happenings, a but the second “A” is for Associations and “N” is for Networking.
-They’re right next to one another for good reason, since “Associations” can connect you with other Development Directors to share ideas, insights and innovations, as well as failures, flubs and flare-outs.
-Not because they were bad ideas, but perhaps they weren’t as fully developed as they needed to be, and, as we all know, since you have to know your audience, what works in one market may not work in another.
-“Networking” is the necessary connecting which current donors can do with potential donors.
-“G” and “E” are the same as described above, but L is for List Management.
+If you’re an Advancement or Development Director and you don’t do that, you’ll quickly discover how fast burnout can happen, especially if you don’t have assistants.
+L is for List Management.
 It’s how you organize your prospective donors, as well as your current donors, including LYBNTs and SYBNTs, so that you can tailor your communications to the appropriate group.
 I once received a letter from a high school requesting a contribution for their annual appeal, and the letter’s salutation read, “Dear (Name of School removed to not embarrass the school) Alumni:” and was signed by the school’s “Executive Director of Development.”
 The only problem was that I’m not a graduate of the school.
 Grammatically, Alumni is plural, so even though the envelope was addressed to me, the personalization did not extend to the appeal letter itself.
 Can you guess where the letter went?

 By the way, if you need to know what a LYBNT and a SYBNT is, visit/tap this link to send an email, and put “lybnt and sybnt” in the subject line.
 Use lowercase letters, since all uppercase letters increase the chance of your email landing in a spam folder.